Make a donation online and make a real difference…

 Many families in our community are under financial strain trying to pay basic housing costs and living expenses, leaving no extra money for children and young people’s activities.

-Your donation this Christmas will make a difference and help families with the return to school in the new year, and making plans to start new activities.
+Your donation will make a difference and help families with returning to school this year, and making plans to start new activities.
 Help create new opportunities for children and young people to be the best they can be.

 Whatever you can contribute is greatly appreciated and every dollar we receive goes directly to our Creating Opportunities Fund.